Raising Multilingual Kids When You Relocate Often

 How can you learn and maintain languages with your multilingual kids when you are a family who relocates to different countries so often?
 How do you prioritise language learning, deciding which languages to keep and which languages to drop?
 Bethany Edwards shares her multilingual family story from a diplomat’s perspective.

-A Diplomat’s Perspective
+A Diplomat’s Perspective to Language Learning

 I am going to let you in on one of my biggest secrets.
 We taught our daughter 8 languages before she went to Kindergarten.